martinebel/MSSQLtoMySQL/README.md

 ## Notice

 This program is unfinished and incomplete.
-It currently migrate table schema, view schema, and (most of) table data with keys and indexes.
+It currently migrate table schema, (some) view schema, and table data with keys and indexes.
 It must be improved in the following topics:
   * Support for all diferent types of indexes and keys
   * Better data type conversion
-  * Support blank spaces in table/view name
+  * Support for better view schema conversion (currently not supporting functions as convert(), getdate(), etc.)
   * Support database collation
   * Support more MSSQL objects (stored procedures, etc)
   * Code optimization and readability